calimarkus/JDFlipNumberView/readme.md

 It is using CoreAnimation to get the desired effect.
 It's well abstracted and should be really easy to use.
 But it still needs some work, so feel free to contribute!

-There will be a testproject in the future, but you can try the classes yourself right now.
-It's really simple.

 ## Contents

 You get three classes for different usecases: